Inshiya1904/Mentora-plateform/README.md

 * Can sign up
 * Can create student profiles
-* Can book lessons
+* Can book lessons for students
-* Can join sessions for their student
+* Can join sessions for their students

 ## Mentor

 * Can sign up
 * Can create lessons
-* Can create sessions
+* Can create sessions for lessons they own

 ## Student

 * Created by parents
 * Can attend sessions
-* Can ask AI questions related to sessions
+* Can ask AI questions

 ---